learnk8s/learnk8s.io/_blog/why-kube/index.md

 Information technology is not the only industy with the exact same problem.

-Shipping goods in cargos all around the globe is challenging if you need to store items individually.
+Shipping goods in cargos around the globe is hard when you need to store items individually.

 Imagine having thousands of boxes of all shape and sizes to store in the hold.